Project Heartbeat

 5 Tips for Moving from General Floor to Critical Care Nursing

 If you are like many nurses, you may be looking for a way to advance your career or get into a new field in nursing to breathe new life into your career.
-If you work in a large enough hospital, one option that may be easily open to you is a transition into critical care [...]
+If you work in a large enough hospital, one option that may be easily open to you is a transition into critical care nursing.
+It may initially seem frightening to consider going into this type of nursing.
+After all, the ICU nurse routinely saves lives, and you may [...]

 Go to Top